bryanpaget/argo-workflows-demos/README.md

-# Argo Workflows Demos
+# Example Argo Workflows Jupyter Notebooks

-_Demo Jupyter Notebooks for Argo Workflows_
+_ Use these notebooks to get started with simple APIs for Argo Workflows_

 ## Introduction

 Introducing the Argo Workflows Demos - a collection of Jupyter Notebooks showcasing the power and simplicity of using Argo Workflows for complex workflow orchestration in cloud-native environments.
 With the help of Hera and Couler, two Python SDKs for Argo Workflows, building and submitting workflows has never been easier.

-Hera abstracts away technical details, providing a consistent set of concepts and terminology, making complex workflows accessible to a wider audience.
-Couler, on the other hand, offers a unified interface for constructing and managing workflows on various workflow engines, including Argo Workflows, Tekton Pipelines, and Apache Airflow.
+Hera abstracts away technical details by providing a simple application programming interface, providing a consistent set of concepts and terminology, making complex workflows accessible to a wider audience.
+Couler, on the other hand, offers a unified application programming interface for constructing and managing workflows on various workflow engines, including Argo Workflows, Tekton Pipelines, and Apache Airflow.
 Its extensibility, automatic optimizations, and reusable steps make it a powerful tool for streamlining the workflow creation process.

 Explore our collection of Jupyter Notebooks and get inspired to build and manage your own complex workflows with ease!